bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Rene Pickhardt: 00:31:40

-So there is this kind of like famous note coming on the Lightning Network currently that is called zero fee routing.
+So there is this kind of like famous node coming on the Lightning Network currently that is called `zero fee routing`.
 Because this person basically made the claim that for various reasons it might be useful to just have zero fees at all in routing.

 Jeremy Rubin: 00:31:57

-Well you got zero base fee on your shirt, is that your note?
+Well you got zero base fee on your shirt, is that your node?

 Rene Pickhardt: 00:32:00